-Corinne joined the Association of Women's Business Centers as CEO in January 2019 and is charged with bringing about enhanced sustainability and increased capacity to the association and its members.
+Hodges joined the Association of Women's Business Centers as CEO in January 2019 and is charged with bringing about enhanced sustainability and increased capacity to the association and its members.
+When AWBC and the national network of Women's Business Centers were confronted with effects of a global pandemic in early 2020, Hodges and the advocacy team sprung into action.
+While Women's Business Centers responded tirelessly to small business concerns in their communities, Hodges and the team championed their efforts to secure resources.

-She resides in Brunswick, Maryland with her husband of 14 years, her 13 year-old son and 8 year-old daughter.
+She resides in Brunswick, Maryland with her husband of 16 years, her 14 year-old son and 9 year-old daughter.
 She was born in Grand Rapids, Michigan, attended high school there and studied abroad in Spain where she received a dual Spain-U.S. high school diploma.
 Having graduated with honors, Hodges earned her BA International Studies from the University of Evansville in Indiana.
-She attended graduate school in Washington, DC at The George Washington University.
+She attended graduate school in Washington, DC at The George Washington University and has never stopped learning.
+She enjoys live rides on her Peloton, long runs on the C&O Canal Tow Path and sunny afternoons on her stand-up paddle board.

 Director, Education & Engagement